-If you don’t believe us, just wait until you arrive at the end of this article and you will understand why trading less and knowing when not to trade is the skill the professional and profitable traders have perfected.
+If you don’t believe me, just wait until you arrive at the end of this article and you will understand why trading less and knowing when not to trade is the skill the professional and profitable traders have perfected.

 “Money is made by sitting, not trading.” – Jesse Livermore